microsoft/terminal/doc/specs/#1502 - Advanced Tab Switcher/spec.md

 ### Pane Navigation

-@zadiji-msft in [#1502] brought up the idea of pane navigation inspired by tmux.
+@zadiji-msft in [#1502] brought up the idea of pane navigation, inspired by tmux.

 ![Tmux Tab and Pane Switching](img/tmuxPaneSwitching.png)

 Tmux allows the user to navigate directly to a pane and even give a preview of the pane.
-It's a pretty cool way to let the user pin point exactly which pane to switch focus to.
+Currently while Terminal does support panes, it's difficult to see throughout your whole Terminal, what panes are available, what profiles those panes have, and which tabs those panes are under.

+The tab switcher can simply have another column to the right of the tab list to show a list of panes inside the selected tab.
+As the user iterates through the tab list, they can simply hit right to dig deeper into the tab's panes, and hit left to come back to the tab list.

+It's not included in the scope of this spec because it might cause the scope to be too large.
+Pane navigation is a great iterative step that can be built on top of this tab switcher, as long as the implementation allows for it.

 ### Tab Search by Name/Title

-This is something that would be nice to have, especially when there's a large list of tabs you're cycling through.
+This is something that would be particularly nice to have, especially when there's a large list of tabs.
+You could be cycling through your 1000 tabs, trying to find the tab that's actually 456th in the list.

+Instead, we can provide a search box, similar to the search implementation, that would filter instead on a tab's title.
+The tab switcher would still be navigated the same way, but a search box is attached and the list of tabs that are presented would be filtered based on what the string is in the searchbox.

 ### Tab Preview on Hover

-Instead of just highlighting the tab name in the tab switcher, it would also show a preview of the tab contents in the terminal.
-I'm not too sure about the implementation details of this one, especially around MRU.
-Tab Preview should not affect MRU, since the user never actually wanted to _focus_ on the tab just yet.
+With this feature, having a tab highlighted in the switcher would make the Terminal display that tab as if it switched to it.
+I believe currently there is no way to set focus to a tab in a "preview" mode.
+This is important because MRU updates whenever a tab is focused.
+We don't, however, want the MRU to update on a preview.
+I think this is something nice to have, but because the implementation details seem a little weird to me, it doesn't need to be a part of this spec's scope.

 ## Resources